guiveg/crafts/README.md

-CRAFTS: Configurable RESTful APIs For Triple Stores
+CRAFTS: Configurable REST APIs For Triple Stores
 ==========
-CRAFTS (Configurable RESTful APIs For Triple Stores) is a configurable generator of RESTful APIs to simplify access to triple stores.
+CRAFTS (Configurable REST APIs For Triple Stores) is a configurable generator of REST APIs to simplify access to triple stores.
 CRAFTS allows knowledge engineers to configure REST APIs over multiple triple stores.
 Web developers can then use a CRAFTS API to read and write Linked Open Data.
 CRAFTS automatically handles the translation of API calls into SPARQL queries, delivering results in JSON format.